 The WHO Secretariat provides scientific and technical support, advice and quality assurance to the various HeLTI governance bodies in order to optimize the collaboration and synergize the scientific activities of the Linked International Intervention Cohort Component of the Healthy Life Trajectories Initiative.

 The Canadian DOHaD Cohort Registry is an enabling platform of HeLTI that aims to create a Registry of DOHaD cohort studies that will provide a database of metadata and definition of variables from all relevant Canadian cohorts, thereby linking them in a way that facilitates larger and better powered studies.

-The registry is called Research Advancement through Cohort Cataloguing and Harmonization (ReACH), and will develop a registry of Canadian cohorts that are using a DOHaD approach.
+The Research Advancement through Cohort Cataloguing and Harmonization (ReACH) project is developing a registry of Canadian cohorts that are using a DOHaD approach.
 Designed to be a national resource to facilitate cohort translational research, the goal of ReACH is to foster and enhance the use of data and biological samples collected by Canadian DOHaD cohorts.
-It is through ReACH that HeLTI will enhance Canada’s position as an international leader in big science and large-scale collaborations, as well as enable the research community to better share data across cohorts to address increasingly complex health research challenges.
+ReACH will enhance Canada’s position as an international leader in big science and large-scale collaborations, as well as enable the research community to better share data across cohorts to address increasingly complex health research challenges.

 Established in April 2016, ReACH will act as a platform for the HeLTI initiative, allowing researchers to build upon it and utilize it as a template for harmonization.